 The rotors can also warp as a result of excessive heat, generated while braking.
 This usually happens in heavy cars, trucks, minivans and SUVs.

 Other reasons include low-quality material of the brake rotors or pads, sticky brake calipers, seized caliper pins or improper installation.
 What is the solution?

 The solution is to visit your mechanic and have your brakes properly inspected.
-Mechanics have special tools to measure runout
+Mechanics have special tools to measure the runout